NixOS/nix/doc/manual/src/design/overview.md

 # Overview

-Nix is broken into layers that operate fairly independently.
+Nix consists of layers that operate fairly independently.

 At the top is the *command line interface*, i.e. the argument parsing of the various Nix executables.